Cyrus B. Lower

-Cyrus B. Lower (February 28, 1843 – May 21, 1924) was a United States soldier who fought with the Union Army during the American Civil War as a private in the 13th Pennsylvania Reserve Regiment (also known as the "Bucktails" or 42nd Pennsylvania Infantry).
+Cyrus Benson Lower (February 28, 1843 – May 21, 1924) was a United States soldier who fought with the Union Army during the American Civil War as a private in the 13th Pennsylvania Reserve Regiment (also known as the "Bucktails" or 42nd Pennsylvania Infantry).
 He received his nation's highest award for valor, the U.S. Medal of Honor, for his display of gallantry during the Battle of the Wilderness on May 7, 1864, and afterward when he rejoined his regiment after having been wounded in action and held as a prisoner of war by Confederate States Army troops.
 That award was conferred on July 20, 1887.

 Formative years

 Born on February 28, 1843, in Mahoning Township, Lawrence County, Pennsylvania, Cyrus B. Lower was a son of Samuel and Mary Bryan Lower.
 During his formative years, he resided with his parents near the Western Pennsylvania community of Edinburg.

 Civil War

 In 1861, Cyrus B. Lower became one of his nation's early responders to President Abraham Lincoln's call for volunteers to defend Washington, D.C. following the April 1861 fall of Fort Sumter to the Confederate States Army.
 During the early summer, he left his home state and headed for Poland, Ohio where, on June 21, he enrolled for Civil War military service, and mustered in as a private with Company E of the 23rd Ohio Infantry.
 After fighting with his regiment in the Battle of Carnifex Ferry, Virginia on September 10, he was then wounded in action in Maryland on September 18 while fighting with his regiment near Antietam.
 Shot in the left hand by a rifle, he sustained further damage when the ball traveled up and through his wrist joint.
 After three months of treatment for his injuries and subsequent convalescence at a Union Army hospital in New York, he returned to service with the 23rd Ohio at its headquarters at Camp White in West Virginia, but was quickly discharged on a surgeon's certificate and sent home to Pennsylvania when his superiors determined that he was still not fully recuperated.

 Two years later, Lower re-enlisted for Civil War service.
 After re-enrolling in New Castle, Pennsylvania on October 27, 1863, he then mustered in at Camp Curtin in Harrisburg on October 30 as a private with Company K of the 13th Pennsylvania Reserve Regiment (also known as the "Bucktails" or 42nd Pennsylvania Infantry).
 Military records at the time described him as a 20-year-old farmer and native of Lawrence County, Pennsylvania who was 5' 9-1/2" tall with brown hair, gray eyes and a light complexion.